 With a credit builder loan, you make regular payments of your own money.
 Rather than receiving a sum from a lender and then paying it back, you are in control.
 The loan amount is typically smaller, which is easier to manage.

 That said, your credit won’t grow as much.
 Before pursuing a credit builder loan, be sure to do your research and speak with a professional.
-You don’t want to get into any sort of financial trouble.
+You don’t want to get into any financial trouble.

 An easy way to avoid financial trouble and build credit is to always pay your bills fully and on time.
 Not just your credit card bills, either.
 Consistently keeping up with your utility, car, internet, and rent payments can also improve your credit.

 Those accounts that aren’t usually reported to credit scores can be if you request it in some situations.
-If you rent, your landlord may be able to report your rent payments.
+If you rent, your landlord may be able to register your rent payments.
 Ask if this would be an option for you.
 If it is, make sure they’re reporting to all three credit bureaus.

 Other accounts that may be added to your report are your utilities.
 There are tools and services available to report your monthly utility payments.
 You can then use these to boost your credit score.
 Of course, this is only an option worth pursuing if you always make your payments in full and on time.
 Otherwise, they’ll hurt your credit rather than help.

-While it may seem like there are more ways to hurt your credit than help it, it’s not completely hopeless.
+While it may seem like there are more ways to hurt your credit than help it, it’s not entirely hopeless.
 You can certainly start from scratch when building your credit.
-You simply have to find a method that makes the most sense for you, your current financial situation, and your goals.
+You have to find a method that makes the most sense for you, your current financial situation, and your goals.
 Once you establish good credit habits, you’ll be well on your way to a secure financial future.